johannes-lindgren/pure-parse/README.md

 )
 ```

+See more examples below.

+### Inferring and Declaring Types

 To infer the type from a validator function, use the `Infer` utility type:

 ```ts
 type Users = Infer<typeof isUsers>
 ```

-If you rather declare your type explicitly, annotate the validation functions with a type parameter:
+If you'd rather declare your type explicitly, annotate the validation functions with a type parameter:

 ```ts
 type User = {